Type 98 Ke-Ni light tank: Design

 The design of the Type 98, in comparison to the Type 95, featured thicker, welded armor of improved shape, including the use of a Mitsubishi Type 100 6-Cylinder air-cooled diesel engine, rated at 130 horsepower, and located sideways to make maintenance easier.
-The height of the tank was 50 cm lower in profile, and slightly lighter and shorter in length than the original Type 95.
+The height of the tank was 50 cm lower in profile, and slightly lighter and shorter in length than the original Type 95 Ha-Go.
 It could travel at 50 km/h even with its thicker armor.
 Three pairs of bogies with six road-wheels connected to the chassis using bell cranks, which transferred any movement in the bogies into sideways motion that was absorbed by springs.
 This gave the tank better stability over its predecessor.

-In contrast to the one-man turret of Type 95, the Type 98 had a two-man turret, which offered more room for the gunner/commander.
+In contrast to the one-man turret of Type 95 Ha-Go, the Type 98 had a two-man turret, which offered more room for the commander and gunner.
+There was no commander's cupola on the turret.
 In the turret was mounted a Type 100 37 mm tank gun with an angle of fire of -15 to +20 degrees, a muzzle velocity of 760 m/s, and also a coaxial 7.7 mm machine gun.
-The driver was located in a central position of the chassis.
-To maneuver the tank, he used a standard steering wheel.
+Unlike the Type 95 Ha-Go, the driver was located in a central position of the chassis and used a standard steering wheel instead of levers to maneuver the tank.